mmisciagna/michaelm/src/global/content/showcase-md/fiber-global-nav.md

 ### Goal

-Design and prototype a simpler, more intuitive, responsive, global navigation that can accomodate for marketing and engineering builds using Material components.
+Prototype a simpler, more intuitive, responsive, global navigation that can accomodate for marketing and engineering builds using Material components.

 ### Challenges

-The Google Fiber portal at the time was bacically composed of two different sites.
-You start on the home page, designed and built by marketing, and then when you navigate into the site it becomes a site built by engineers with an iframed navigation component.
-Because of this, users easily got lost in the flow.
-This proposed solution solves that problem as well as keeping the architecture and design consistent across all devices.
+At the time, the Google Fiber portal consisted of two distinct sites: a marketing-designed homepage and an engineer-built site with an iframed navigation component.
+This caused confusion for users who easily got lost in the navigation flow.
+Our proposed solution addresses this issue and ensures consistency in design and architecture across all devices.

-Fiber needs to be able to scale from 8 cities to X number without having to change the architecture of the site.
-The navigation proposed here, allows for such scaling by seamlessly adding a scrollable area within the expanded Cities nav item.
+To accommodate Fiber's potential growth from 8 cities to an unknown number, the navigation design needed to be scalable without requiring changes to the site's architecture.
+The proposed navigation allows for this scalability by including a scrollable area within the expanded "Cities" navigation item.